-Writing the Pirate War: Unofficial History, Vernacular Fiction, and the Problem of Imperial Identity in Late Ming China (1550-1644) (under review)
+Writing the Piracy War: Unofficial History, Vernacular Fiction, and the Problem of Imperial Identity in Late Ming China (1550-1644) (under review)

-“Chinese Literature and the World,” Teaching Volume on the Global Middle Ages, edited by Geraldine Heng, published by MLA, forthcoming.
+“Chinese Literature and the World (Tang to Yuan dynasty),” Teaching Volume on the Global Middle Ages, edited by Geraldine Heng, published by MLA, forthcoming.

 “Blank Scriptures of Xiyou ji: Interpretive Flexibility and Religious Stability in Post-1949 Adaptations of Journey to the West,” co-authored with Nathan Faries, The Assimilation of Yogic Religions through Pop Culture, ed.
 Paul Hackett, Lexington Books, 2017. pp.33-63.